pgmpy/pgmpy_tutorials/README.md

+We are in the process of updating this repository to act as a course material for causal inference and pgmpy.

-Archived repository.
-For updated examples, please refer: https://github.com/pgmpy/pgmpy/tree/dev/examples
+In the meanwhile, please refer: https://github.com/pgmpy/pgmpy/tree/dev/examples for the latest examples.